 Happily, there is an upside; I learned something amazing in the process of putting my broken body back together: I discovered how to reduce, and often, eliminate back pain.

 This is because the secondary consequence of oxalate toxicity (or hyperoxaluria) was muscle failure; complete and utter shutdown of muscular function.
-Well, of course, now that seems obvious when you consider that injury occurs deep inside the body on microscopic levels from the sharp edges of the crystals making little cuts and little slices 24/7 on their journey looking for a way out.
+Well, of course, now that seems obvious when you consider that injury occurs deep inside the body on microscopic levels from the sharp edges of the crystals making little cuts and little slices 24/7 on their way into the tissue, and then again, on their journey looking for a way out.

 When muscles are injured or hurting, they shut down because they are smart and want to protect us.
 PT prescribes cookie cutter exercises that correspond to specific surgeries and/or injuries.
 But oxalates are far from anything a physical therapist would see in the daily course of doing business, leaving them ill-equipped to help people recover from this kind of "injury."